gguerrero/jquery_kwicks_rails/README.md

     gem "jquery_kwicks_rails"

 ## Get Started
-Add this line to your *app/assets/javascripts/application.js* file
+Add this to your *app/assets/javascripts/application.js* file

-    //= require jquery.kwicks
+    //= require kwicks

-...
+And this to your *app/assets/stylesheets/application.css* file

+    *= require kwicks

+You're ready.
+All the *Kwicks* *JQuery* methods are available now.
+See [here](http://devsmash.com/projects/kwicks/examples/horizontal) some usage examples.

-## The *Easing* Project
+## The *Easing* Plugin
 Go to [JQuery Easing site](http://gsgd.co.uk/sandbox/jquery/easing/) for more info about easing plugin.

 ## The *Kwicks* Project